alphagov/govuk-frontend/docs/contributing/running-locally.md

 npm install
 ```

-### Fixing Node 16+ errors
+### Fixing errors after upgrading Node.js
-If you've previously installed `govuk-frontend` locally using Node v14 or earlier, you may see `node-sass`-related errors when updating to Node v16.
+If you've previously installed `govuk-frontend` locally using Node.js v14 or earlier, you may see `node-sass`-related errors when updating to a newer Node.js LTS release.

 To get rid of these errors, delete the `node_modules` folder, then run: